ntkachov/Nodelets/readme.md

 		This is the response function.
 		When your page is done processing data, call this function and pass in a string.
 This string will be sent back to the client.

+##Accessing a nodelet:
+Nodelets are accessed the same way you access a webpage.

+	localhost:9000/np/helloworld

+URL data can be included with a get request by appending a '?' and any data after. eg:

+	localhost:9000/np/helloworld?foo=bar

+Note: if 'include_Module_Extentions' is set to 'true' in the config file then the extention must be appended to the url such as 'localhost:9000/np/helloworld.js'.
+If your file does not contain an extention then Nodelets will allow it to be accessed extentionless.

 ##Config File:
 On first run, Server.js will create a nodelets.config file that will contain the configuration data for the server.
 Server.js also has it own internal defaults which it will default to should anything go wrong.
 Changing the internal data will NOT be reflected in the nodelets.config file until the config file is removed and recreated by Server.js.
 Changing the config file after it is created will cause node to reload the config file.
 This means any changes made to the config file will be reflected in the server instantly without having to reload the server.